wp-plugins/wp-old-post-date-remover/readme.txt

 = What do I do if I install the plugin and it's not working? =

 I am active in patching the plugin to work for as many themes as possible.
-Please check out [The Plugin Site](http://benandjacq.com/wordpress-plugin-wp-old-post-date-remover/ "the plugin site") for some troubleshooting, and contact me on the support forums (where I will actively answer).
+Please check out [the plugin site](http://benandjacq.com/wordpress-plugin-wp-old-post-date-remover/ "WP Old Post Date Remover home") for some troubleshooting, and contact me on the support forums (where I will actively answer).

 = Can I customize the length of time the date shows? =